A Quick Primer on Machine Learning in Wireless Communications: Model-Driven Implementation

-The linear minimum mean square error (L-MMSE) estimate of the channel minimizes an error term and can be written as:
+which---besides the traditional way of writing the norm as an inner product---can be solved as follows:

+There is a little abuse of notation in the derivation above since the pilot symbols and the channel response are matrixes.

 \textbf{Pilot Design:} Since the matrix $\mathbf{X_P}$ is not square, it should be carefully designed so that $\mathbf{X_P}\mathbf{X_P}^\ast$ is invertible.
-An example of carefully designed codes is Zadoff-Chu codes in both 4G and 5G.
+An example of carefully designed codes is Zadoff-Chu codes in both 4G LTE and 5G.
 However, for simplicity we exploit the idea of semi-unitary matrixes such that $\mathbf{X_P}\mathbf{X_P}^\ast = \mathbf{I}_{N_t}$ and therefore we do not need to worry about the invertibility of $\mathbf{X_P}\mathbf{X_P}^\ast$ any further.
-At a high level, the construction of a unitary matrix (i.e., $\mathbf{Q}^{-1} = \mathbf{Q}^\ast$) is possible through a combinatorial rearrangement of orthonormal bases.
-Since these lead to a square matrix, a fat matrix $\mathbf{A}\in\{0,1\}^{N_t\times n_\text{pilot}}$ with ones on the diagonal and zeros elsewhere is constructed and then right-multiplied by the unitary matrix:
+At a high level, the construction of a unitary matrix (i.e., $\mathbf{Q}^{-1} = \mathbf{Q}^\ast$) is possible through either DFT, a QR decomposition of a matrix the elements of which are sampled from $\mathcal{N}_\mathbb{C}(0, 1)$, or a combinatorial rearrangement of orthonormal bases.